florianthom/SemtanticSearch-SearchEngine/README.md

 # AnSearch

-Search-engine: webapp build with MERN-Stack backed with TF-IDF / Levenshtein-algorithm implemented in python.
+Search-engine: webapp to display police-reports from the official police website.
+Build with MERN-Stack backed with TF-IDF / Levenshtein-algorithm implemented in python.

 ## Learned
 - VS code